adwuard/adwuard.github.io/_posts/2024-09-05-custom-camera-release-plate.md

 So, I decided to take on the challenge of designing a custom release plate for the M11 myself.
 My goal was to create the thinnest and lightest release plate that can stay on the camera.

 ### Solution
-The plate I designed is ultra-light and low profile.
-It’s 50% thinner than common Arca-Swiss plates, weighing approximately 15g.
-Additionally, it features an opening for the battery release switch.
-I hope this design strikes a good balance between tripod use and minimal day-to-day use.
+The custom plate I designed is ultra-light and low profile, making it 50% thinner than standard Arca-Swiss plates and weighing only about 15g.
+It includes a precise opening for the battery release switch, allowing for easy removal of the battery and SD card without needing to detach the plate.
+This design aims to provide a perfect balance between convenient tripod use and minimal setup during everyday photography.

 ### The Design
 <img src="/images/posts/2024-01-01-custom-camera-release-plate/1.jpg" style="width:80%;">